Cost to Build a House Calculator

 Building a home is the best option for those looking to have the design of their dream (which is usually hard to find in the secondary house market).
 Moreover, it is often less expensive than buying an existing home.

-This calculator provides a variety of options for you to choose from.
-You can customize flooring options, number of bathrooms, roofing and siding materials, type of windows, add a garage or deck, etc.
+This Construction Estimate Calculator provides a variety of options for you to choose from.
+You can customize flooring options, number of bathrooms, roofing and siding materials, type of windows, add a garage or a deck, etc.

 The tool also has a progressive cost per sq. ft. formula, so you can get the most accurate cost estimate.
 This means that when your Total square footage is LESS than 1,500, the cost / foot gradually increases to account for additional expenses incurred by the builder, with fewer “billable” square feet.